hesmall/hesmall.github.io/_pages/about.md

 ---

 I'm a 5th year computational cognitive science PhD candidate advised by Leyla Isik at Johns Hopkins University.
 I am interested in how the human mind makes sense of the social world from rapidly changing multimodal input, how the brain organizes the relevant systems, and why this neural architecture works.
-During my PhD, I have been investigating how the human brain processes simultaneous multimodal (vision+language) signals by combining deep learning and naturalistic fMRI of social processing.
+During my PhD, I have been investigating how the human brain processes simultaneous multimodal (vision+language) signals by combining deep learning and fMRI responses to naturalistic social stimuli.

 I earned my B.S. from University of Richmond where I studied biology and computer science and investigated how potassium ion channels modulated action potentials.
 Before graduate school, I worked in Ev Fedorenko's lab at MIT, studying how the brain processes language.